yishanhe/nvm-simulator/README.md

 Simulate a non-volatile memory using a chunk of main memory.
 Generally, process never share resourcces unless the shared memory.
-This project is using this mechanism to implement a NVM simulator.
+This project is using this mechanism to implement an NVM simulator.

 #### Project Requirements